Israel’s ultimate response to Hamas could go very wrong

 The Israeli government and military say they are dropping leaflets and issuing warnings to civilians to vacate certain buildings and leave certain areas prior to the dropping of the bombs.
 While that is laudable, given the geographic construct and population density of Gaza there is no place for the Palestinian civilians to flee.
 The Israeli civilians were not accorded the same opportunity to flee Hamas’s missiles.
 That’s a strong argument for Israel to make.
 But I again stress the importance of Israel – a sovereign state – upholding standards of war we do not expect from terrorist organizations.
 Crimes against humanity are egregious whether perpetrated by sovereign states or by terrorist organizations.

-As the bombings subside, Israeli military forces in great numbers will invade the Gaza.
+As the bombings subside, Israeli military forces in great numbers will invade Gaza.
 There will be many casualties on both sides.
-Civilians will be in the crossfire.
+Palestinian civilians will be in the crossfire.
 The collateral killing of civilians will be attributable to both sides.
 Hamas is reputed to have used civilians as human shields, also a war crime.
 That will not be a concern for Hamas but it should be for Israel and the entire international community.
 Getting to Hamas means going through Palestinian civilians.

 At the same time, we cannot ignore the tension in the West Bank.
 Palestinians in the West Bank, already reeling from the oppressive policies of the Netanyahu government, may be moved to respond to the killings of their kith and kin in Gaza.
 The Palestinian Authority does not have the capacity to contain this growing anger, and an uprising in the West Bank will have devastating results.
 The proliferation of Israeli settlements make Israeli’s quite vulnerable to reprisals.
 The Israeli government may find itself fighting on yet another front.